Ahkonsu/wpproatoz-llms-txt-for-wp/readme.txt

 Enable Markdown support in the plugin settings.
 Then, append `.md` to any post or page URL (e.g., `https://example.com/your-post.md`) to view its Markdown version.

 = Can I choose which content appears in llms.txt? = Yes!
-In the **Settings > LLMs.txt Settings** page, you can select a specific page or post types and set a maximum post limit.
+In the **Settings > LLMs.txt Settings** page, you can select a specific page, post types, categories, and set a maximum post limit.

+= Can I filter posts by category in llms.txt? =
+Yes!
+Select specific categories or choose "All Categories" in the settings.
+Specific categories will appear as separate sections with their descriptions alongside post types, while the Posts section will always include the latest posts regardless of category.
+Selecting a category will deselect "All Categories" to ensure your selections are saved.
+Applies to post types that support categories.

 = Does this plugin affect my site’s SEO? =
 While the plugin doesn’t directly modify traditional SEO, it optimizes your content for AI-driven search and discovery, which is increasingly important as AI tools like ChatGPT and Perplexity gain popularity.